http://www.desiquintans.com/index.php?page=articles

 And here's a clean URL:

 Notice how much nicer the last one looks.
-Clean URLs are great for 6 reasons:
+Clean URLs are great because

 There’s your .htaccess file.